 Read on to discover a Michigan beach vacation spot that brims with fun during the summer month and put Port Austin on your bucket list today.

 Explore Port Austin, MI

-You’ll want to check out Port Austin, Michigan, a summer resort-town gem located at the tip of the thumb.
+You’ll want to check out Port Austin, Michigan, a summer resort-town gem.
 The coast of Michigan’s thumb area has been a favorite vacation destination for beach-goers who love the soft sand and warm waters of Lake Huron’s Saginaw Bay.

 A trip to laid-back Port Austin is a step back in time: the downtown’s historic buildings still house small cafes and unique retail shops that line Lake St., the town’s main street before it dead-ends into Lake Huron.

 It’s a quaint and comfortable beach vacation spot, with one of the best farmers markets in the state: the Port Austin Farmers Market brings in fresh produce from the surrounding farms and draws large crowds regularly.
 It’s also one of the most popular farmers markets in the state!

 The popular farmers market, teeming with fresh in-season produce and homemade baked goods is a must-see for any visitor to the area.

 Beaches, parks and other spots for hiking and outdoor activities, both in and near Port Austin are abundant; there’s a lot of fun packed into this little town.

 The large and well-manicured Port Austin marina, complete with a public beach, walkable cement pier, and break wall that juts out into the clear blue waters of the bay are a Port Austin centerpiece.